 Residential care homes aim to provide the care and attention you would receive at home from a caring relative.
-Staff help with personal care such as getting up, washing, dressing and going to the toilet.
+Staff will assist you to meet your support needs and achieve your goals, at all times seeking to promote your independence.

 If you think you, a relative or someone you care for might need residential care home support we can arrange for a social care needs assessment to identify your needs and the support required.
 Contact Care Direct on 0345 155 1007 or email firstname.lastname@example.org